 Why We Wrote This Guide

 Albums, singles, LPs, EPs, mixtapes, compilations — the music industry uses a whole host of classifications for commercial releases.
-As technology evolves away from the original mediums that gave them their names, the definitions have grown muddied.
+As technology evolves away from the original mediums that gave them their names, the definitions have grown convoluted.
 There are no universal, definitive rules or guidelines for classifying releases.
 However, by gaining a basic understanding of the history of audio formats and commercial releases, individuals can get a fundamental understanding of the purpose behind these terms and categories.

 Who This Guide Is For